 Note that this deduction would be repealed in 2018 under the House’s version of proposed tax reform.

 Non-business bad debts are treated as short-term capital losses when they become totally worthless.
 To establish worthlessness, you must demonstrate there is no reasonable prospect of recovering the debt.
 This might include documenting the efforts you made to collect the debt, including correspondence to the debtor to demand payment.

-If your employer (including a tax-exempt organization) has a 401(k) plan or 403(b) plan, as applicable, consider making elective contributions up to the maximum amount of $18,000 ($24,000 if over age 50), especially if you are unable to make contributions to an IRA.
+If your employer (including a tax-exempt organization) has a 401(k) plan or 403(b) plan, as applicable, consider making elective contributions up to the maximum amount of $18,500 ($24,500 if over age 50), especially if you are unable to make contributions to an IRA.
 You should also consider making after-tax, nondeductible contributions to a 401(k) plan if the plan allows, as future earnings on those contributions will grow tax-deferred.
-A nondeductible contribution to a Roth IRA can also be considered.
+A nondeductible contribution to a Roth IRA can also be considered (see page 15).

 Planning Suggestion: Consider making your full IRA contribution early in the year so that income earned on the contribution can accumulate tax-free for the entire year.

-Planning Suggestion: If money is tight, consider the use of credit cards to make tax deductible year-end payments.
-Note however, interest paid to a credit card company is not deductible because it is personal interest.
+Planning Suggestion: If cash flow is a concern, consider the use of credit cards to make tax deductible year-end payments.
+Note however, interest paid to a credit card company is not deductible because it is personal interest (see page 18).

-Caution: If you choose to accelerate income into 2016 or defer deductions to 2017, make sure your estimated tax payments and withheld taxes are sufficient to avoid 2016 estimated tax penalties.
+Caution: If you choose to accelerate income into 2017 or defer deductions to 2018, make sure your estimated tax payments and withheld taxes are sufficient to avoid 2017 estimated tax penalties (see page 28).